Grace Meng: New York Assembly

 Meng's father, Jimmy Meng, was elected in 2004 to New York's 22nd assembly district, becoming the first Asian American to be elected to the New York State Assembly.
 He served one term and declined to seek reelection in 2006.

 Elections

 Meng ran for Assembly in 2006 to succeed her father, but was taken off the ballot when Democrat Ellen Young challenged her residency status.
 Young succeeded Jimmy Meng, taking office in January 2007.
+Jimmy Meng was arrested during an FBI sting investigation in 2012.
+He later pleaded guilty to wire fraud in connection with a bribery scheme.

 Grace Meng's district residency issues were resolved, and she ran for Assembly again in 2008.
 On September 9, she defeated Young in the Democratic primary, 59%–41%.
 Meng's primary victory over Young "sent shock waves through the Democratic Party in Flushing".
 Meng went on to win the November election, defeating Young (who remained on the ballot as the nominee of the Independence Party and the Working Families Party), 87%-13%.
 In 2010, Meng was reelected unopposed.